 A trait of good leaders is precisely that magic appeal to ‘the personal’.
 ‘He/She made me feel as if I was the only person in the room’, we often hear about a charismatic leader.

-I really think that we’ve gone a bit to the other side.
+I really think that we’ve gone a bit too far the other way.
 The side of the clinical, aseptic, ‘it’s not me, it’s the system’.
 We need to recalibrate.
 It is human, and it’s personal, most of the time, or we are kidding ourselves.

 Unless your manager is an algorithm, that is.